-6 General low voltage and general transformer connections (non-residential)
+5 General low voltage and general transformer connections (non-residential)

-6.1 Consumer Group definitions
+5.1 Consumer group definitions

-Non-residential pricing is divided into two types of connections, low voltage connections and transformer connections.
+Non-residential pricing is divided into two types of connections:

-- a) A low voltage connection is where a consumer receives supply from WELL's low voltage network via a transformer shared with other consumers. - b) A transformer connection is where the consumer receives a supply from transformers owned by WELL that are dedicated to supply a single consumer.
+- a) A low voltage connection is where: - i.
+A connection size is equal or less than 138kVA. - ii.
+A connection size is greater than 138kVA and a consumer receives supply from WELL's low voltage network via a transformer shared with other consumers. - b) A transformer connection is where a connection of greater than 138kVA and the consumer receives a supply from transformers owned by WELL that are dedicated to supply a single consumer.

-Figure 10 provides the low voltage connection Load Groups and pricing codes.
+Figure 9 provides the low voltage connection load groups and pricing codes.
+Capacity is determined by: